Area of Refuge Requirements in Arizona

-The state of Arizona requires all areas of refuge that are one or more stories above or below the level of exit discharge are equipped with a two-way communication system like Cornell’s 4800 Series Area of Rescue Assistance system (IBC 1009.6.5).
+The state of Arizona requires all areas of refuge that are one or more stories above or below the level of exit discharge are equipped with a two-way communication system like Cornell’s 4800 Series Area of Refuge Assistance system (IBC 1009.6.5).
 According to IBC 1009.8.1 two-way communication systems at areas of refuge must:

 - Provide communication between each required location and the fire command center or a central control location

 - The fire department must approve the central control location

 - Have a timed automatic telephone dial-out capability to a monitoring location or to 9-1-1

 A two-way communication system is not required in areas with ramps,and areas where a two-way communication system is provided within areas of refuge.

 Cornell’s 4800 Series Area of Refuge assistance system meets all of Arizona’s building code requirements.